tgbot-collection/SearchGram/README.md

 /start - Start the bot
 /ping - Check if the bot is alive
 /help - Show help message and search syntax
+/delete - Delete all messages from specific chat
 /bot - Search messages from bots
 /channel - Search messages from channels
 /group - Search messages from groups